Khovanov homology and ribbon concordance

 \section{Abstract}

 We show that a ribbon concordance between two links induces an injective map on Khovanov homology.

 If $K_0$ and $K_1$ are knots in $S^3$, a \emph{concordance} from $K_0$ to $K_1$ is a smoothly embedded annulus $C \subset S^3 \times [0,1]$ with boundary $K_0 \times \{0\} \cup K_1 \times \{1\}$.
 More generally, for $n$-component links $L_0$ and $L_1$, a concordance is a disjoint union of $n$ knot concordances between the components of $L_0$ and the components of $L_1$.
-We call $C$ a \emph{ribbon concordance} if projection to the $[0,1]$ factor restricts to a Morse function on $C$ with only index $0$ and $1$ critical points.
+Any embedded cobordism $F \subset S^3 \times [0,1]$ is called \emph{ribbon} if projection to the $[0,1]$ factor restricts to a Morse function on $F$ with only index $0$ and $1$ critical points.
 We say that $L_0$ is \emph{ribbon concordant} to $L_1$ if there exists a ribbon concordance from $L_0$ to $L_1$; note that this is not a symmetric relation.
-(Let $\bar C$ denote the mirror of $C$, viewed as a concordance from $L_1$ to $L_0$.)
+For any cobordism $F$, let $\bar F$ denote the mirror of $F$, viewed as a cobordism from $L_1$ to $L_0$.\footnote{Actually, Gordon defines $F$ to be ribbon if it has only index $1$ and $2$ critical points; thus, a concordance $F$ is ribbon in Gordon's sense iff $\bar F$ is ribbon in our sense.
+Our reversed convention was introduced by the second author in \cite{ZemkeRibbon}.
+One justification for the change is that we prefer to treat a ribbon disk for a knot $K$ as a cobordism from the empty link to $K$, rather than vice versa.}

 In a recent paper \cite{ZemkeRibbon}, the second author showed that knot Floer homology gives an obstruction to ribbon concordance.
 In this short note, we prove an analogous result for Khovanov homology \cite{KhovanovJones}.